-The echo server turns the packet around and needs to send it back to the echo client on 10.1.1.1 but it knows that this address is on another network that it reaches via IP address 10.1.2.1.
+The server receives the echo request and turns the packet around trying to send it back to the source.
+The server knows that this address is on another network that it reaches via IP address 10.1.2.1.
 This is because we initialized global routing and it has figured all of this out for us.
 But, the echo server node doesn't know the MAC address of the first CSMA node, so it has to ARP for it just like the first CSMA node had to do.
-We leave it as an exercise for you to find the entries corresponding to the packet returning back on its way to the client (we have already dumped the traces and you can find them in those tcpdumps above.